-We know these destinations well and so we’ve put together the most comprehensive resource around on which is better.
+As we know these destinations well, we’ve put together the most comprehensive resource around on which is better.
 All so you can plan your dream vacation down in Mexico.

 Below we pit Cancun vs Cozumel clearly show which of these destinations is best for beaches, activities, and accommodation.
-We also show which is safer, which has the best nightlife and food, and even more!
+We also show which is safer, which has the best nightlife, food, families and even more!

 By the end of this article we are confident you will have made your decision.

 - Where You Should Stay According To Your Budget

 - Which Is Better For Culture